 I wasn't sure what I was going to make with them but when we were in Goodwill I found this basket and it looked like they just might fit inside.
 Even if they didn't I was sure I would find some use for this $2 basket in the future.

 As luck would have it they fit perfectly.
-I decided to spray paint the basket gray to look like old metal and I tossed the rubber rings.
+I decided to spray paint the basket gray to look like old metal and I tossed the rubber rings from the mason jar lids.
 Most of the rings were crumbling anyway.

 You can tape the battery pack to the bottom of the basket.
 Just make sure that the switch end is placed at the bottom for easy access.

 I also added some old hanging basket chains and used them to hang the basket like a chandelier.

 If you can't find this vintage style mason jar you can use the grocery store style for this unique light fixture.

 This DIY chandelier mason jar craft looks really nice hanging from the ceiling of our back porch.
 It's a really easy way to add a little outdoor lighting without the need for an electrician or special light bulbs.

 Other appropriate places include the dining room, of course, a kitchen island, over your kitchen table, or maybe the bathroom above a soaking tub.